line/armeria/site/src/sphinx/server-cors.rst

             return HttpResponse.of(HttpStatus.OK)
         }
     }).build();
-    ...

-You can also use :api:`@CorsDecorator` above class to apply the decorator to every service in the class.
+You can also use :api:`@CorsDecorator` at class level to apply the decorator to all service methods in the class.
-Alternatively, Armeria ignores :api:`@CorsDecorator` set above class for the service which already has an :api:`@CorsDecorator`.
+Note that the :api:`@CorsDecorator` annotation specified at the method level takes precedence over what's specified at the class level:

 .. code-block:: java